MichaelSoegaard/Cointegration_in_trading/Readme.md

 *Visualization of two months with trades based on the optimal parameters*

 ---
-The notebook has a lot of comments to let you understnad the code and my process.
+The notebook has a lot of comments to further elaborate on the code and my process.

 #### Backtest and production
 Although I didn't put this model into production, ie. let it trade on the markets, it would be possible with the code I used to backtest it.
 You can wast the backtestreport, visualizations an code in the link below.